Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 **Power System Stability & Intelligent Field Navigation**

-This folder contains the core applications and tests of NEXAH on real power grids.
+NEXAH detects instability significantly before classical voltage-based methods by analyzing structural transitions in the system dynamics.

-It demonstrates **practical, geometry-driven early detection** of voltage collapse in complex dynamic systems.
+Instead of waiting for voltage thresholds to be violated, NEXAH identifies the onset of instability directly in the evolving system structure.

 **Stability is not a static state — it is a geometry evolving in time.**